resatu/gho-npl/README.md

 @GHO NOW PAY LATER is a decentralized application leveraging GHO, the Aave Protocol's native stablecoin.
 Our app is engineered to facilitate seamless crypto transactions, offering innovative solutions for both merchants and users.

-## System architecture
+## System Architecture

 G-NPL
 │
 ├── Web App for Merchants
 │   └── gho-dash
+│
 ├── Web App for End Users
 │   └── pay-on-the-gho
-│ └── Smart Contract for Minting
+│       ├── Smart Contract for Minting
-│ └── gho-minting-facilitator
+│       │   └── gho-minting-facilitator
-└── Smart Contract for Vaults
+│       └── Smart Contract for Vaults
-└── gho-incidence-vaults
+│           └── gho-incidence-vaults

 ## Overview